-Submission of application materials on time is an important requirement for full consideration.
-To be considered for teaching and research assistantships in the Department of Integrative Biology, you must have all materials in our hands by December 1st.
-Additional financial awards (recruiting fellowships, etc.) are also available from the College of Natural Science and the University.
+Submission of all application materials on time is an important requirement for full consideration.
+To be considered for teaching and research assistantships in our department, you must have all materials in our hands by December 1st.
+Additional financial awards are also available from the College of Natural Science and the University.

-University Application Form You must complete, and submit payment for, the online University application form (Application for Admission to Graduate Study) provided by the University’s Office of Admissions and Scholarships (OAS).
-More information about admission to MSU can be found at the Graduate School website.
+You must complete, and submit payment for, the online University application form, Application for Admission to Graduate Study, provided by the University’s Office of Admissions and Scholarships.
+More information about admission to MSU is provided by Graduate School.

 Question #17 on the OAS (University) application form asks you to specify a “major code” and “major name”.
 Here you should select among the following three options, and answer question #17 accordingly:

-If you are interested in the University’s interdisciplinary program in Ecology, Evolutionary Biology, and Behavior.
-Note that admission to the EEBB program requires you to fill out yet another brief application form to be submitted directly to:
+If you are interested in the University’s interdisciplinary program in Ecology, Evolutionary Biology, and Behavior (EEBB), admission to the EEBB program requires an additional application form to be submitted directly to:

-Although some information will be the same as was given on the University's online application, there are portions of the Integrative Biology Department application that provides specific information for Integrative Biology.
-Download the Application for Admission to the Graduate Program in Integrative Biology form (Adobe Reader is required).
+Although some information will be the same as was given on the University's online application, there are portions of our admission application provides specific information for Integrative Biology.
+Download the Application for Admission to the Graduate Program in Integrative Biology form.

 - Address & contact information